isomerpages/nlb-curiocity/_events/Curiocity Showcase/Bras Basah: Its Unique & Eclectic Identity.md

 **Hainanese Chicken Rice and Coffee**

-**Magnolia Milk Bar**
+**Magnolia Snack Bar**

-The Magnolia Milk Bar, which was owned by supermarket chain Cold Storage, served its house brand ice cream, Magnolia, in all forms, as well as sandwiches, hot dogs and hamburgers.
+Opening first in 1937 as the Creameries Milk Bar in Capitol building, the Magnolia Snack Bar was a popular destination of the young and old for social gatherings, as well as pre and post-movie bites.

-It’s actually an update of the old Magnolia Snack Bar, a popular haunt that used to have branches all over Singapore, including the iconic Capitol Building in the ’60s
+Also referred to as "Magnolia Milk Bar", it served its house brand ice creams along with milkshakes, cakes, as well as sandwiches, hot dogs and hamburgers.

-Before Starbucks and Coffee Bean, Singapore used to have Magnolia Snack Bars!
-The first Magnolia Snack Bar opened its doors at the old Capitol Building in the late ’60s, serving ice creams, milkshakes and cakes.
-The Magnolia Snack Bar was a hit with Singaporeans both young and old, for social gatherings and post-movie bites.
+The snack bar was owned by the supermarket chain Cold Storage.
+During its heydays, the popular haunt used to have branches all over Singapore including Orchard Road.
+However, by 1988, all the snack bars were closed.

 **Red House**